Billy Tibbetts: Minor leagues and Europe

 In 2005–06 he started the season with the Rockford Icehogs of the UHL.
 On December 8, 2005, Rockford Icehogs announced that they loaned Tibbetts to the Chicago Wolves of the American Hockey League.
+He scored 22 goals and 20 assists in 42 games for the Wolves.

 Tibbetts reported to the 2006–07 Boston Bruins training camp as part of the "Be A Bruin" promotion, a team-approved promotion which allowed one player of each position (forward, defenseman, goalie) of various leagues to take a chance at participating in a Bruins training camp.
 The promotion was originally intended for amateurs who wanted a shot at playing for the Boston Bruins, but because Tibbetts was a member of the Chicago Wolves at the time, his entry (submitted by his father) would be permitted.
 Tibbetts reported to camp on September 9, 2006, but was released on September 18.
 He later signed a tryout contract with HPK of the Finnish SM-liiga.
 After only four games with HPK, Tibbetts left the team without notice and signed with rival HIFK.